We found 8 neurologists who accept Humana Platinum 500/HMO Premier near New Lenox, IL.

 Clinical interests: Stroke, Epilepsy

-Dr. Alma Bicknese is a medical specialist in pediatric neurology.
-In her practice, Dr. Bicknese focuses on neurological disorders.
-She is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago and Northwestern University Feinberg School of Medicine.
-Dr. Bicknese takes several insurance carriers, including Blue Cross/Blue Shield, HFN, and Coventry.
-Her education and training includes medical school at the University of Illinois at Urbana-Champaign College of Medicine and residency at St. Louis Children's Hospital.
-She has received the distinction of Chicago Super Doctors.
+Dr. Alma Bicknese works as a pediatric neurologist in Chicago, IL, Arlington Heights, IL, and New Lenox, IL.
+Her areas of expertise include neurological disorders.
+Dr. Bicknese is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago and Northwestern University Feinberg School of Medicine.
+She is in-network for Blue Cross/Blue Shield, HFN, and Coventry, in addition to other insurance carriers.
+She attended the University of Illinois at Urbana-Champaign College of Medicine and then went on to complete her residency at St. Louis Children's Hospital.
+Dr. Bicknese has received the following distinction: Chicago Super Doctors.

 Clinical interests: Headache, Brain Malformations, General Neurology, Epilepsy, Neurological Disorders